mike-a-yen/nn_demo/blog/post.md

 <img src="../nn_libs.png" width="400px">

 `Tensorflow` is highly customizable and allows the user to get into the nitty gritty of the network's behavior.
 For example, you can change the way data is transferred between layers, which can be useful for neural net experts.
-This customizability comes at the cost of development time, and I usually find myself recycling many of the same basic steps, and for the neural network novice many of these steps can be too much of a hurdle.
+This customizability comes at the cost of development time.
+I usually find myself recycling many of the same basic steps in all of my neural nets, so this much detail is not something I tend to need.

 This is where `keras` comes in.
-The `keras` library is built on top of `Tensorflow` and is using `Tensorflow`'s mechanics under the hood, but provides a very simple API that allows you to gloss over many of the canonical steps while building a neural network.
+The `keras` library is built on top of `Tensorflow` and is using `Tensorflow`'s mechanics under the hood, but provides a very simple API that allows you to gloss over many of the standard steps while building a neural network.
 This allows you to focus on refining the course grain details of your network while leaving many of the finer grain details to `keras`.
-The benefit here is that you can build a really complex architecture in less than 10 lines of code.
+The benefit here is that you can build a complex architecture in less than 10 lines of code without having to be explicit about many of the common steps.

 As an additional bonus `keras` neural networks can be easily integrated with `scikit learn` and further treated like any other `scikit learn` machine learning algorithm.
+This is one of my favorite things about `keras`.

 ## MNIST Example
 <img src="../mnist_ex.png" width="300px">